 With the help of family and friends, teachings*, therapy, workshops, books, silent retreats, and the gut-honest and spunky-real courage of others who use personal adversity as a gateway to insight, I began to look within, feel and heal.

-Raw and vulnerable, I created a list of questions to face my problems.
-Hesitantly open and a little curious, I began a question-guided writing practice.
+Raw and vulnerable, I created and began a question-guided writing practice.

 - I wrote about experiences such as lying to myself and others about how my son died and then seeing how that denial helped me initially survive.
 (He died of an accidental overdose of prescription drugs obtained illegally.)